 16.

-Glide SP docking scorea second ranking scheme was explored which uses energy information from WaterMap hydration sites.
-The docked ligands were ranked by a ranking of and the number of WaterMap hydration sites with G > 2 kcal/mol overlap with the ligand pose.
+In addition to the Glide SP docking score, a second ranking scheme was explored which uses energy information from WaterMap hydration sites.
+The docked ligands were ranked by a Pareto-ranking of docking scores and the number of WaterMap hydration sites identified with G > 2 kcal/mol that overlap with the ligand pose.
 By doing this the exact energy of a hydration site, which can depend significantly on the investigated protein conformation, is not influencing the score too heavily.
-Instead only the fact if it is a high or lowenergy site is recognized.
-The underlying assumption is that tighter binding ligand molecules will likely displace also a higher number of highenergy water molecules from the binding site.
+Instead only the fact if it is a high- or low-energy site is recognized.
+The underlying assumption is that tighter binding ligand molecules will likely displace also a higher number of high-energy water molecules from the binding site.
 At the same time protein-ligand interactions are not included in hydration site energetics but the docking score.
-In the Pareto ranking compounds with a lower value for the docking score get better ranks as well as compounds with a higher number of displaced hydration sites.
+In the Pareto ranking, compounds with a lower value for the docking score get better ranks as well as compounds with a higher number of displaced hydration sites.
 The resulting combined rank was used as a second score in addition to the SP score for the virtual screening results.
 The top 200 ranked hits from both lists were combined.
 Finally, a leader-follower clustering using dendridic fingerprints was performed using Canvas17,18 resulting in 243 unique cluster hits.

 Induced Fit Docking of Ro-A6 and Ro-OH compounds

-Induced Fit Docking was performed against the receptor pose from the selected Ro 08-2750 pose, using Schödinger molecular modeling suite (version 2017-4).
+Induced Fit Docking (IFD) was performed against the receptor pose from the selected Ro 08-2750 pose, using Schödinger molecular modeling suite (version 2017-4).
 Poses for Ro-A6 and Ro-OH, the top and second scored poses respectively, were selected to most closely match the Ro 08-2750 pose.

 Alchemical Free Energy Calculations